-(Fig.10).
-This agreement is well within the propagated uncertainties over the full dynamic range of 0-3000 cm-3, 0-380 μ m2cm-2 by periodically switching the UHSAS-1 flow to bypass the thermodenuder when in MBL.
-During the non-thermodenuded sampling intervals, the agreement in concentration measured during first three flights (01/29-02/03/2017) over the Pacific was found to be between 0.97 ±0.011 and 1.04 ±0.01 (for 1 s data).
-The corresponding agreement for aerosol surface and volume concentration varied between 0.97-1.02 and 0.95-1.08, respectively.
+During ATom-2, when the UHSAS-1 was operated with the thermodenuder, the two UHSAS instruments could be compared by periodically switching the UHSAS-1 flow to bypass the thermodenuder when in MBL.
+During the non-thermodenuded sampling intervals, the agreement in concentration measured during first three flights (29 January-3 February 2017) over the Pacific was found to be between $0.97 \pm 0.011$ and $1.04 \pm 0.01$ (for 1 s data).
+The corresponding slopes for aerosol surface and volume concentration varied between 0.97 and 1.02 and between 0.95 and 1.08, respectively.